 Today, let’s talk about taking action before you’re ready.
 I’m going to share how I took the leap into self-employment before I was ready, as well as how you can learn how to stop holding yourself back and take imperfect action.
 I hope this post gives you a kick in the butt to start what you’ve been putting off!

-Why we’ll never really be ready
+Why you’ll never really be ready

 I know how easy it is to get caught up in your own thoughts instead of taking action on them.
 It’s easy to replay the same thoughts about whether you should do something or not because you’re unsure of how it’s going to work out.